sonjamadetoja/fake-news-detector/README.md

 # Fake News Detection

-This is a project for detecting whether a news article is real or fae using NLP and logistic regression.
+This is a project for detecting whether a news article is real or fake using NLP and logistic regression.

 # Data